je-santos/MPLBM-UT/python_examples/unsteady_rel_perm/readme.md

   2) Run ```run_two_phase_sim.sh``` to start a two-phase Shan-Chen LBM simulation.
   3) Run ```run_rel_perm.sh``` to start the relative permeability simulation.

-More details are to come on all the inputs.
-For now, there are some comments in ```input.yml``` explaining some of the new things.

 <img src=./lbm_animation.gif width="500" height="400">

 Non-wetting fluid shown in orange traveling through a [texturally equilibrated pore](https://www.digitalrocksportal.org/projects/65).
 Wetting fluid is shown in blue.